RN to BSN Admissions

 Mason Students must submit an unofficial copy of your Mason transcript.
 If taking any spring courses, you must include your course registration.

-The CHHS Office of Student Affairs will send decision letters via email by the end of April.
+The CHHS Office of Student Affairs will send decision letters via email by the end of April for fall admission and by December for spring admission.
 All decisions of the Review Committee are final and cannot be appealed.
 Common reasons for denial include: incomplete application, nursing pre-requisite/science GPA was not competitive, received a grade below C in the required pre-requisites, and sheer volume – given the number of applications received for the limited number of clinical spaces, other applicants presented stronger applications.

 We recommend that all applicants participate in our RN to BSN and Co-enrollment BSN Information Session to learn more about important application guidelines and expectations.